lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 ## Create a dataset file indicating the location of the dataset and classes
 After converting to yolo format, a dataset yaml file will be created in `./data/resized_yolo/dataset.yaml`.
+Below is the yaml file.
 ```yaml
 path: /app/data # dataset root dir (must use absolute path!)
 train: images  # train images (relative to 'path')